apeskinian/p5_treasures_untold/README.md

     | ![Edit Spinner](documentation/features/communication/spinners/spinner_edit.gif "Edit spinner") |
     | ![Delete Spinner](documentation/features/communication/spinners/spinner_delete.gif "Delete spinner") |

-> [!faq]- Are callouts foldable?
-> Yes!
-In a foldable callout, the contents are hidden when the callout is collapsed.

 - ### Easter Eggs
     There's more than meets the eye in Treasures Untold.
 I have implemented 4 Easter eggs into the site that if discovered will unlock special rewards.
 These rewards can only be activated by users that are logged in.